Stefafrontani/ticketing-app/README.md

    /orders/:orderId   || /orders/[orderId].js   || Show info about an order + payment button

 Note that if we want to name a page dinamically (ticketId or orderId - show pages for example) we should write the name of the file between [].

+### Reminder on Data Fetching with Next

+Steps when navigating to a url and render by nextjs

+1. User navigates to /
+2. Next decides to show LandingPage component
+3. Next calls the app's getInitialProps function
+4. We manually invoke the LandingPage's getInitialProps function
+5. Next renders the App Component with data from getInitialProps + LandingPage component